Iron Deficiency Anemia

 Iron sucrose (Venofer®) and Ferymoxytol injection (Feraheme®)

 • Can cause low blood pressure (hypotension).
 You should have your blood pressure checked regularly during therapy.
 Any hypotension should be treated.
-Symptoms from low blood pressure include feeling tired, lightheaded, dizzy, nauseous, and clammy skin.
-Report any of these symptoms to your care team.
+Symptoms from low blood pressure can be feeling tired, lightheaded, dizzy, nauseous, and clammy skin.
+Tell your care team if you have any of these symptoms.

-• Can cause iron overload.
+• Can cause iron overload (too much iron).
 Your healthcare provider will check your blood levels during and after your treatment.
-Side effects from iron overload may include nausea, fatigue, headache, dizziness, muscle cramps, and diarrhea.
+Side effects from iron overload may be nausea, fatigue, headache, dizziness, muscle cramps, and diarrhea.

 Ferric carboxymaltose injection (Injectafer®)

 • Can cause high blood pressure (hypertension).
 You should have your blood pressure checked regularly during therapy.
 Any hypertension should be treated.
 If hypertension cannot be controlled, the medication may be stopped.
-Report any headaches, vision changes, or dizziness to your care team as these can be signs of high blood pressure.
+Tell your healthcare provider about any headaches, vision changes, or dizziness as these can be signs of high blood pressure.

 • Can cause nausea, flushing, dizziness, and low levels of phosphorus in the blood.
 Your healthcare provider will check your blood levels during and after your treatment.